Skip to content

-Get into the Christmas Spirit in South Scotland
+Get into the Christmas Spirit in the South of Scotland

-Get into the Christmas Spirit in South Scotland
+Get into the Christmas Spirit in the South of Scotland

 share

-Make the most of the season and get into the Christmas Spirit in the South of Scotland.
-Especially now, with the days getting shorter and folks wanting to stay close to home, it’s the perfect time to spread festive cheer.
-And there’s lots to discover locally!
-Across the Scottish Borders and Dumfries & Galloway, plenty of adventures await that will sweeten the wait until Christmas.
-Read on for a small selection.
+Wondering how to make the most of the season and get into the Christmas Spirit in the South of Scotland?
+As the days grow shorter and the air turns crisp, it’s the perfect time to spread festive cheer.
+And there’s lots to discover across the Scottish Borders and Dumfries & Galloway!

 Keep an eye out for your nearest town’s Christmas light switch on – or enjoy the atmosphere of those that already have.